The highest-earning YouTuber in the world is a 9-year-old boy.

 - Conversion: the viewer purchases your online course

-This is where you can get highly specific about who you’re adding value for.
+This is where you can get highly specific about who you’re adding value to.
 You need to really understand your audience — including your viewer’s story and circumstances.

 Understanding your audience is the most important way to engage them in a meaningful way.
 And it’s the crucial first step to making progress in the sale of online courses.